 For fiscal 2009, fiscal 2008 and fiscal 2007 WPI recorded an impairment charge of \$5 million, \$6 million and \$5 million, respectively, related to its trademarks.
 In recording impairment charges related to its trademarks, WPI compared the fair value of the intangible asset with its carrying value.
 The estimates of fair value of trademarks are determined using a discounted cash flow valuation methodology referred to as the "relief from royalty" methodology.
-Significant assumptions inherent in the "relief from royalty" methodology rates and discount rates.
+Significant assumptions inherent in the "relief from royalty" methodology employed include estimates of appropriate marketplace royalty rates and discount rates.